-This ratio shows the level of shares and deposits other than shares held by individuals.
+This ratio shows the level of shares and deposits other than shares held by individuals as a proportion of shares and deposit liabilities.
 The Society has a low level of such borrowings and so reduces its exposure to uncertainties in the money market.